kriper-ui/hacking-tools-arch-linux/README.md

 remenber that this script works only on arch-linux and in diferents moments you need to enter sudo password.

-thank to use it and enjoy :)
+thank's to use it and enjoy by tools:)